DataVizExplorer/CognoRise_Infotech/README.md

 ### Project 2: Employees Salary Analysis- EDA

-The objective of this project is to Exploratory Data Analysis of employees salaries for different job roles.
+The objective of this project is to conduct Exploratory Data Analysis of employees salaries for different job roles.
 I have used the data set available at https://www.kaggle.com/datasets/inductiveanks/employee-salaries-for-different-job-roles.
 This data set contains information of following fields:
 - work_year: The year of employment.
 - Experience_level: The experience level of the employee (Experienced, Senior, Mid Level, Entry Level)
 - Employment_type: The type of employment (Full-time, Part-time, Contract, Freelance).